godot-rust/book/src/toolchain/export-android.md

 Then set the `CARGO_TARGET_{shoutTargetTriple}_LINKER` to point to the Android linker for the Android triple you are targeting.
 The `{shoutTargetTriple}` should be in `SHOUT_CASE` so that a triple such as `aarch64-linux-android` becomes `AARCH64_LINUX_ANDROID`.
-You need to compile your gdext library for each Android triple individually.
+You need to compile your Rust extension library for each Android triple individually.
 Possible targets can be found by running:

 ```bash
 rustup target list